-- Gamera vs. Space Monster Viras was retitled as Destroy All Planets (probably to try and cash in on Destroy All Monsters, and also nonsensical since Earth is the only planet shown).
+- Gamera vs. Outer Space Monster Viras was retitled as Destroy All Planets (probably to try and cash in on Destroy All Monsters, and also nonsensical since Earth is the only planet shown).

 - Meaningful Name: Guiron/Guillon is named after the guillotine.
 Considering what he does to Space Gyaos...

 - Gamera's name is a combination of the Japanese word for turtle ("kame") and "ra", the character that ends the names of so many other Japanese monsters (Gojira, Mosura, Gidora, Mogera, Gaira, Gezora, Hedora, etc.).

 - Likewise, Barugon's name is a combination of baru (an extinct genus of crocodile) and dragon.

 - Monster Is a Mommy / Female Monster Surprise: Jiger.

 - Ninja Pirate Zombie Robot / Recycled For Space: Gamera vs. Guiron's Space Gyaos.